EARnagram/lessons/sec3/ajax_with_js_jquery/lesson/README.md

 lasting changes on the API.
 Additionally, we'll have practice pulling from our own API.

-Make sure you run `mongod` and `nodemon` in separate terminal windows.
+Make sure you `npm install`, then run `mongod` and `nodemon` in separate terminal windows.

-If you ever persist too much data or want to restart, you can always run:
+If you ever save too much data or want to restart, you can always run:
 `node config/seeds.js`.

 I've also included a basic front end webpage in `starter_code/`.